Dayan-Guan/DA-VSN/README.md

 This codebase is heavily borrowed from [ADVENT](https://github.com/valeoai/ADVENT) and [flownet2-pytorch](https://github.com/NVIDIA/flownet2-pytorch).

 ## Contact
-If you have any questions, please contact: dayan.guan@ntu.edu.sg
+If you have any questions, please contact: dayan.guan@outlook.com